Why a peat compost ban is a good thing

 Full statistics on peat usage haven’t been published since 2015, but those can still give an idea of the scale of use: in 2011 peat accounted for 62 per cent of the total market, which fell to 52 per cent in 2015.
 Commercial nursery consumption fell from 72 per cent in 2011 to 64 per cent in 2015.
 Around 58 percent of compost brought home by gardeners in 2011 was peat.

-How to reduce peat in your garden
+Guy's tips on reducing peat use in your garden

 Check the label